Coagula Art Journal

-Coagula Art Journal was founded in 1992 by Mat Gleason as a freely distributed contemporary art magazine.
+Coagula Art Journal was founded in 1992 by Mat Gleason and matpat as a freely distributed contemporary art magazine.
 Since its inception, the publication remains free as a PDF download, however readers may still obtain a hard copy via "print on demand".

 The bi-coastal publication employs tabloid-style commentary, gossip, and reviews of the contemporary art world, which garnered significant influence in being cited in other major publications.

 The magazine has been referred to as "the publication that the art world loves to hate, and loves to read" (Village Voice) and dubbed "The National Enquirer of the Art World" (New York Post).
 It has also been described as having "nothing constructive about it and arguably hurtful."

 In 1998, Smart Art Press released Most Art Sucks: Five Years of Coagula.

 In 1999, Coagula selected Karen Finley as Artist Of The Decade.